squid-cache/squid-cache.github.io/Features/HelperMultiplexer.rst

  * some helper error handling
  * diagnostics and debugging (too much of it)

-What's to do
+What's left to do
- * handle work helper reaping / restarting maybe will need to have the muxer understand at least part of the actual variant of the helper protocol. '''Started'''
+ * handle work helper reaping / restarting maybe will need to have the muxer understand at least part of the actual variant of the helper protocol.
  * debugging code cleanup

 ----